 Many things cannot be replicated digitally.
 However, these sectors embracing new ways of doing things could pioneer communication methods that are more accessible for everyone in the future.
 For example, those who struggle with mobility but still want to visit a loved one in a care home now know that digitally communicating with them is an option staff are more able to facilitate.

 The shift towards digital solutions has not just been for those who use services, but for those who staff them too.
 Whether desired or not, individuals have adapted to remote and flexible working patterns, challenging organisations who have been reluctant to embrace these practices in the past.
-The likes of Zoom and Microsoft Teams have become an integral part of the new ways of working that they’ve entered the vocabulary of those who’ve never needed or used them.
+The likes of Zoom and Microsoft Teams have become such an integral part of the new ways of working that they’ve entered the vocabulary of those who’ve never needed or used them.

 We know that some workplaces and service providers have been slow to adapt to the changes in the technological revolution, but COVID-19 has made what was once a choice now a necessity.
 Whether running companies or a virtual pub quiz, digital solutions have been needed, used, and embraced by all of us in lockdown.
 The way technology is used to facilitate our day-to-day lives may have changed for good.